pjbiggs/Massey203311/Week9/Week9.md

 +       sets = setOrder, keep.order = TRUE)
 ```

-We have fixed the order of the sets here with the _`setOrder`_ object, have a go at changing the order of _`setOrder`_ if you want to change how the ouptut looks.
+We have fixed the order of the sets here with the _`setOrder`_ vector, have a go at changing the order of _`setOrder`_ if you want to change how the output looks.

 ---